The benefit is two-sided. One one hand, the questionnaires are about me receiving feedback to improve not only my teaching but my business.

 Bam!
 Wow, the title hooked me.
 As someone who enjoys the business side of running my piano studio – this was my type of session.

 It’s called organizational fever; more specifically to this post – file fever – and I don’t know how to stop!
 Being organized is fuel to my body.
 It gives me clarity and peace of mind.

 My studio gets organized and reorganized every few months and rearranged to some degree once to twice a year.
 I’m getting to the point where I’ve nearly perfected the arrangement, but rearranging and organizing to me are like a breath of fresh air.
 I’m a better teacher when everything is in its place.
 I have my moments – we all do – but I strive to keep my studio and workspace continually tidy for mine and my student’s sake!

 In this post I’m going to share how I organize my (physical) student files.

 First, a quick note on what inspired me to improve my organization even more.

 Getting Things Done

 My file drawer is one place where my label maker has been put to work.
-I love my 4-drawer lateral file.
+I love 4-drawer lateral files.
 All my student files are kept in one drawer.
 Every student gets a hanging folder.
 Monday students names are labeled, and the label situated in the slot clear to the left.
 Tuesday students are in the second space, Wednesday students in the third space and well, I think you get the idea.
 I love seeing the files laid out this way.